garethjohnsdesign/jamalbenmiloud.com/index.md

 - "/uploads/hero-04.jpg"
 about-title: A straight-talking thought leader, with a reputation as one of the world’s most disruptive thinkers in marketing
-about-text: Jamal’s experience leading the innovative teams at Red Bull and Monster Energy, coupled with his vision for the future of marketing shared in his book ‘How to Build a Brand Worth Talking About’, is both informative and inspiring
+about-text: "Jamal’s experience leading the innovative teams at Red Bull and Monster Energy, coupled with his vision for the future of marketing shared in his book Brand Love: How to Build a Brand Worth Talking About, is both informative and inspiring"
 about-qualities:
 - title: Speaker
   icon: mic
-  text: Top rated keynote speaker at future facing marketing, digital and technology
+  text: Top rated keynote speaker at marketing, digital and technology
     events around the world
 - title: Leader
   icon: users